dimikave/Modelling-and-Simulation-of-Dynamical-Systems/README.md

 # Modelling-and-Simulation-of-Dynamical-Systems
-Projects for Modelling and Simulation of Dynamical Systems class / Aristotle Universiti of Thessaloniki / Summer Semester 2021
+Projects for Modelling and Simulation of Dynamical Systems class / Aristotle University of Thessaloniki / Summer Semester 2021